 What audit event log sources should be defined to be supported by the query transaction?
 The table below is a partial list of event sources.
 This list is the combination of event sources supported by a variety of event management software.

-Decision: this version will only mandate support for the IHE ATNA formats and the generic SYSLOG format.
+Decision: this version will only mandate support for the IHE ATNA formats the generic SYSLOG format and the FHIR AuditEvent format.
 The many other formats and transports can be added later as options or by vendors as product options.

 Examination of a variety of event reporting and logging products resulted in the following list of sources.
 After discussion and given scope concerns, no additional sources or encodings will be described.